aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 In all "one datasource" cases, also enable the wrapper internal pool (`connectionPoolType=hikari`) — see §14.2.

-**Spreading reads across readers:** if you want each read to rotate across readers instead of sticking to one, add `queryLevelLoadBalancing=true` (works with any code above; pair with `readerHostSelectorStrategy=roundRobin` for deterministic rotation).
-Statement rebinding (`allowStatementRecreationOnConnectionSwitch`, on by default) makes re-executing the same `PreparedStatement`/`CallableStatement` follow the rotation.
+**Spreading reads across readers:** if you want each read to rotate across readers instead of sticking to one, add `queryLevelLoadBalancing=true` (**`autoReadWriteSplitting` only**; pair with `readerHostSelectorStrategy=roundRobin` for deterministic rotation).
 See §5.12b and §17.3a.

 ### 17.3a Choosing reader load balancing behavior

 Picking the read/write splitting *code* only decides how reads are detected and how hosts are discovered.
-How reads are *distributed across readers* is a separate set of choices that applies to every code.
+How reads are *distributed across readers* is a separate set of choices. `readerHostSelectorStrategy` applies to whichever code selects a reader; per-query balancing (`queryLevelLoadBalancing` / `loadBalancingIncludeWriter`) is `autoReadWriteSplitting`-only.
 Walk these once the code is chosen:

 ```
+Using autoReadWriteSplitting?
 Do you want reads spread across multiple readers within one read-only phase?
-├─ No — one reader is fine for a read-only phase (default; best cache locality, fewest connection switches)
+├─ No / not autoReadWriteSplitting — one reader per read-only phase (default; best cache locality, fewest switches)
 │     └─ Leave `queryLevelLoadBalancing=false` (default).
-A single reader is chosen per read-only phase.
-│        Still choose HOW that reader is picked → `readerHostSelectorStrategy` (see below).
+Still choose HOW that reader is picked → `readerHostSelectorStrategy` (below).
-└─ Yes — rotate readers (better spread for many small reads / long-lived connections)
+└─ Yes (autoReadWriteSplitting) — rotate readers (better spread for many small reads / long-lived connections)
-      ├─ Set `queryLevelLoadBalancing=true`
-      │     • auto* codes: each SELECT re-selects a reader.
+      ├─ Set `queryLevelLoadBalancing=true` — each read query re-selects a reader (switch happens between statements, never mid-transaction).
-      │     • manual codes: each setReadOnly(true) re-selects a reader.
       ├─ Want deterministic, even rotation? → `readerHostSelectorStrategy=roundRobin`
-      ├─ Should the writer also take balanced reads? → `loadBalancingIncludeWriter=true` (default false, readers only)
+      └─ Should the writer also take balanced reads? → `loadBalancingIncludeWriter=true` (default false, readers only)
-      └─ Re-executing the same PreparedStatement/CallableStatement should follow the rotation?
-            • Yes (default) → keep `allowStatementRecreationOnConnectionSwitch=true`
-              (stream/LOB params or a pending batch can't rebind → stays on current reader, logs once)
-            • No → `allowStatementRecreationOnConnectionSwitch=false` (reused statements stay on their original reader)

-Which reader to pick (`readerHostSelectorStrategy`, applies with or without query-level balancing):
+Which reader to pick (`readerHostSelectorStrategy`, applies whenever a reader is selected):
 ├─ Even/deterministic rotation → `roundRobin`
 ├─ Balance by open connection count → `leastConnections` (requires the internal connection pool)
 ├─ Lowest measured latency → `fastestResponse` (requires the `fastestResponseStrategy` plugin)